 I am the daughter of immigrants who came to Atlantic Canada with nothing.
 My parents were able to create something special on the banks of the Miramichi River through hard work and determination.
 What was the secret of their success?
 I challenge that a significant factor was their experiences as children.
 Growing up during World War II in Holland imprinted that when times got tough, they had no choice but to work through the challenges.
 They knew that they didn’t need much … Read More

-Everyday life can get busy and feel out of control!
-When we are stressed out, we tend to react with habitual behaviours.
+Everyday life can get busy and feel overwhelming.
+It can be common to think that stress is controlling your life.
+When you are stressed out, you tend to react with habitual, patterned behaviours.
 It is common to look back at a situation and say ‘Oh no!
 I did it again!’.
-Despite our best resolve to change, we continue to repeat unwanted behaviours.
-Logosynthesis is an powerful model that can help you to focus on recognizing your stress, identify the emotional imprints from past events that trigger your reactions and … Read More
+Despite your best resolve to change, you continue to repeat unwanted behaviours.
+You don’t need to stay stuck in stressful patterns.
+Logosynthesis® is a powerful psychotherapeutic and coaching model … Read More